2 killed in Chattogram road crash | The Asian Age Online, Bangladesh

 Two people were killed and another was injured when a goods-laden trolley plunged into a roadside ditch on Chattogram-Cox's Bazar highway at Chunti Banpukur in Lohagara upazila on Wednesday night.

-The victims were identified as Abdul Hakim, 48, son of Sultan Ahmed, and Mohammad Ismail, 40, of Chakaria upazila in Cox’s Bazar district.
+The victims were identified as Abdul Hakim, 48, son of Sultan Ahmed, and Mohammad Ismail, 40, of Chakaria upazila in Cox's Bazar district, reports UNB.

 Leave Your Comments